 Using Morpho

-Morpho is a command line application, like python
+Morpho is a command line application, like python or lua.
+It can

 be used to run scripts or programs, which are generally given the